Removal Of Honey Bee Swarms

 How Many Bees Are In A Swarm?

-Most honey bee swarms will contain between 10000 and 30000 bees although swarms with numbers of an estimated 100000 are not unheard of.
+Most honey bee swarms will contain between 10000 and 30000 bees.
+That said, swarms with numbers of an estimated 100000 are not unheard of.

 By contrast, most wasps nests contain just 10% of the number of bees held in a mature honey bee colony.